aaronbloomfield/ccc/hws/tokens/index.md

 1. Your contract MUST be in a file called `TokenCC.sol`.
 2. You must put your name and userid as the second line of the file (right after the SPDX line).
-3. Your contract opening line MUST be: `contract TokenCC is ITokenCC {`; this will inherit the other contracts and interfaces (Context, IERC20, ERC20, and IERC165).
+3. Your contract opening line MUST be: `contract TokenCC is ITokenCC, ERC20 {`; this will inherit the other contracts and interfaces (Context, IERC20, ERC20, and IERC165).
 4. The pragma line should be: `pragma solidity ^0.8.7;`.
 5. You are NOT to submit any of the *files* for the interfaces above (Context.sol, IERC20.sol, ITokenCC.sol, or IERC165.sol), nor the ERC20.sol file.
 And don't include the code from those files in your TokenCC.sol file.
 You should `import` them in `TokenCC.sol` as such: `import "./ITokenCC.sol";` and `import "./ERC20.sol";` -- those two files import all the other contracts and interfaces.
 The necessary files will be put into the appropriate directory on Gradescope when it attempts to compile your program.
 6. You should not submit any files other than the `TokenCC.sol` file for this part of the assignment; all your code must be in that `TokenCC.sol` file.